 He presently serves as Chair of the IEEE Technical Committee on Computer

 Architecture.
-He serves as a Member-at-Large for ACM SIGMicro.
+He recently served as a Member-at-Large for ACM SIGMicro,

 Associate Editor for IEEE Transactions on Computers and